Home Compare KPN.AS vs TIGO

 Koninklijke KPN N.V. vs Millicom International Cellular: Which Stock Looks Stronger in 2026?

-Structurally, Koninklijke KPN and Millicom International Cellular are closely matched — neither holds a meaningful edge overall.
-Millicom International Cellular still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Koninklijke KPN carrying a narrow edge on stability.
+Millicom International Cellular still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 In the market, Millicom International Cellular carries the stronger setup — intact trend against Koninklijke KPN's broken trend.
+That leaves a split case: the structural lead stays with Koninklijke KPN, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (KPN.AS: STOXX 600, TIGO: Russell 1000).